goats-9/cs5760/assignments/retracing-boomerang/README.md

 ## Setup

 This code has been tested on Debian 12 (bookworm) and runs on Linux systems.
-The following packages are required to run this code: `cmake`, `libm4ri`, `libm4rie`, `pkg-config`.
+The following packages are required to run this code: `cmake`, `libm4ri`, `libm4rie`, `libgnutls`, `pkg-config`.
 Ensure that these packages are available on your system.

 ## Building